ianrastall/text-utils/books/ada/book-ada-03.md

 - File handling capabilities

 Unlike C's `stdio.h` or Python's `print()`, `Ada.Text_IO` is a full package with strong typing and safety guarantees.
-Every operation is checked for correctness at compile time.
+Many conditions are enforced at compile time, and any remaining I/O failures raise predefined exceptions such as `Data_Error`, `End_Error`, or `Device_Error`.

 Key features: